TypeStrong/atom-typescript/README.md

 1. `apm install typescript`

 **Note**: For windows you also need `node` in your path ([reason](https://github.com/TypeStrong/atom-typescript/issues/50)).
-For dependencies to install correctly, you will also need `git` in your path.

 ## Reviews
 "I was shocked at how good it felt to poke around on the compiler with it."
 [Jonathan Turner](https://twitter.com/jntrnr)
 <br/>